 - Improves VoiceOver navigation when viewing PDF documents in Preview

 - Improves compatibility of Braille displays with Mail

+The update also addressed the Meltdown and Spector vulnerabilities (prior to them becoming widely known).
 In January 2018 Apple confirmed that macOS 10.13.2 also protects users from the Meltdown bug associated with flaws in Intel chips.
 The company issued a statment saying: "Apple released mitigations for Meltdown in iOS 11.2, macOS 10.13.2, and tvOS 11.2. watchOS did not require mitigation."
 Read more about Meltdown and Spectre and other Mac security flaws and malware in our list here.

 Following the revelations about Intel's chips being affected by the Meltdown and Spectre flaws, Microsoft confirmed that its own update that protects PCs from the vulnerabilities could slow older PCs down.
 Luckily it doesn't appear that macOS 10.13.2 has a detrimental effect on Macs.
 We ran Geekbench and Cinebench before and after installing the update on a 2013 iMac and saw slightly lower Geekbench - 11213 before, 11142 after, while Cinebench seemed to be better scoring 67.98fbs & 410cb CPU before, and 69.89 fps, 456 cb CPU after.
 We don't think there is any reason to be concerned about these slight differences in test results.